 What do you want to learn?

-SEE aims to offer hands-on, experiential learning in topics related to food production, sustainable living, local ecosystems and whole system design, and artisanship.
+SEE offers hands-on, experiential learning in topics related to food production, sustainable living, local ecosystems and whole system design, and artisanship.
 With our large garden space and connections with local experts, we’re poised to provide a range of clinics and courses.
 What are you curious about?
 What skills do you want to build?
 How can SEE help you become more savvy and self-sufficient?

 Fill out our survey to help us meet your needs!

-We’re working on our summer class schedule, and need your input!
+We’re working on our 2022 class schedule, and need your input!
 Please help us by sharing your (and your outdoor-loving kids’) availability so we can plan classes at convenient times.